Info for International Admitted Students

 - Online Master of Design Studies Program

-- Online MDS in Real Estate Development Program
+- Onsite MDS in Real Estate Development Program

 - Transfer Students from a U.S. College or University